Adam Briggs Recent Publications

 |College||Lady Margaret Hall|

-His research interests include in the interactions between nutrition, health, and sustainability, and the role of fiscal interventions in changing eating habits.
+His DPhil aims to model the cost-effectiveness of different public health policies affecting diet and physical activity.
+His ongoing research interests include in the interactions between nutrition, health, and sustainability, and the role of fiscal interventions in changing eating habits.
 He is also an expert collaborator for the Global Burden of Diseases, Injuries, and Risk Factors Study 2013 (GBD 2013).

 He studied Natural Sciences at Cambridge University and then moved to Oxford University to study Medicine.
 He has an MSc in Global Health from Oxford University and worked in London and America before returning to Oxford to pursue a career in Public Health.
-He is a college tutor in clinical medicine at Lady Margaret Hall and teaches on the medical student public health course.
+He is a Junior Research Fellow in clinical medicine at Lady Margaret Hall, and he teaches on the medical student public health course and the MSc in Global Health Science.